Coat of arms of Dalmatia: History

-The arms first appeared in 14th century Gelre Armorial (pre-1396) representing Kingdom of Croatia and Dalmatia (Regnum Croatiae et Dalmatiae) as part of the coat of arms of King Louis I (1342-1382).
-Until 1526 these arms were used to represent Croatia in general as can be seen from coat of arms of several kings: Louis I, Mary, Matthias Corvinus and Louis II.
-It is also found on the great seals of Sigismund of Luxembourg, Albert II, John Zápolya, Ferdinand I, and from then on, on various seals and arms of the Habsburgs.
+A more modern version of the CoA, with three golden crowned lions on blue shield, first appeared in 14th century Gelre Armorial (pre-1396) representing Kingdom of Croatia and Dalmatia (Regnum Croatiae et Dalmatiae) as part of the coat of arms of King Louis I (1342-1382).
+Hermann II, Count of Celje also started to use it in his CoA because of title's and estates in Croatia.
+Until 1526 these arms were used to represent Kingdom of Croatia in general, as can be seen from coat of arms of several kings: Louis I, Mary, Matthias Corvinus and Louis II.
+It is also found on the great seals of Sigismund, Holy Roman Emperor, Albert II, John Zápolya, Ferdinand I, and from then on, on various seals and arms of the Habsburgs.
+During the Republic of Venice's government of the Venetian Dalmatia, since the 16-17th century was used in Venetian decorative cartography, and some decorative armorials inspired by Illyrian armorials (e.g. on so-called unofficial "Greater coat of arms" of Venice from 1680, 1693 and 1706), but it was never included in the framework of its state emblem nor was it officially used by the Venetians who officially used only the Lion of Saint Mark.

 Historically there are two main variants of these arms: